Keywords: Computer Vision and Multi-Sensor Based Perception, Machine Learning, Information Fusion, Artificial Intelligence, Systems-of-Systems.

 Applications: Driving scene understanding, Object detection, Collaborative perception, Human behavior, Mobile robotic systems.

 Associate Editor of the journal Systems Engineering, INCOSE, Wiley.

 Program co-chair of the IEEE – 13th Intl.
 System of Systems Engineering Conference (SoSE 2018), June 19-22, 2018.
 Sorbonne Université – Campus Pierre et Marie Curie, Paris, France.

-We aim at enhancing the vehicle’s perception and situational awareness of the complex and highly dynamic traffic scene, for the sake of a better autonomy, while making use of more sources of information than the one provided in a standalone way by its on-board sensors.
+We aimed at enhancing the vehicle’s perception and situational awareness of the complex and highly dynamic traffic scene, for the sake of a better autonomy, while making use of more sources of information than the one provided in a standalone way by its on-board sensors.
 Other traffic participants like cars, buses, trucks, pedestrians, bikes, or elements of the infrastructure, all seen as nodes of a mobile ad hoc network, can helpfully share such information.
 We address the problem of distributed data fusion within a complex dynamic system, in which the vehicles are not controlled by others but cooperate together.
 Moreover, every vehicle is not necessarily cooperative: perceived vehicles/moving objects can be shared in between the cooperative vehicles network, allowing to get a complete view of the traffic scene in some situations.
-First tangible result of DAPAD: our participation to the Grand Cooperative Driving Challenge (GCDC, May 28-29, 2016 - Automotive Campus Helmond, The Netherlands).
+We participated to the Grand Cooperative Driving Challenge (GCDC, May 28-29, 2016 - Automotive Campus Helmond, The Netherlands).